EdelCorbett/CREATE-DREAMS/README.md

 ## Images
-* background image was use from Pexels.
+* Background image was use from Pexels.
 * All Images in gallery were provided by Create Dreams.

 ## Acknowledgements